Top 5 tips for managing the 4 month sleep regression

 4. Don’t let your baby go to bed hungry.
 Some babies are ready to begin the transition to solid foods, starting with pureed fruit and veg, and baby rice, at 17 weeks or just after.
 After the 17 week mark it is absolutely safe to wean, though don’t wean before 17 weeks as your baby’s digestive system is not ready.
 Check out our ‘signs & signals your baby is ready to wean’ advice.

 [Most parents do not wait until 6 months, as the government advises.
-The majority of babies in the UK are weaned at 5 months as mothers do know what their babies’ needs are.
+However, the majority of babies in the UK are weaned at 5 months, as mothers do know what their babies’ needs are.
 The government’s advice has nothing to do with weaning to solids and everything to do with the World Health Organisation increasing breastfeeding rates around the world; weaning has been a casualty in this agenda.]

 5. Don’t intervene!
 If you have considered these tips and applied the advice, the next step is to stop yourself from intervening with wake ups that are part of your baby’s normal sleep cycle.
 Your baby is learning to sleep – interfere too quickly and you will simply teach them to rely on you to get back to sleep.
 Inappropriate sleep associations can be rocking, feeding, cuddling, or many other routines where good intentions lead to bad habits (I can’t tell you how many gym balls I’ve seen being used to put babies back to sleep!)